 - HTM/HTML: The HyperText Markup Language format for creating web pages online.

-- PDF: The Portable Document Format originated by Adobe, and used to maintain formatting in distributed documents.
+- PDF: The Portable Document Format originated by Adobe, and is used to maintain formatting in distributed documents.

 - EXE: An executable format used for programs you can run.